Moby Doll: Feeding Walter

-Gender confusion
+Sex confusion with Walter

-Weighing approximately 3,000 pounds and "just under 15 feet" long, this was still an immature orca, whose dorsal fin could not indicate gender.
-In Walter's new tank at the Vancouver Aquarium, Vince Penfold reversed the gender problem he had had with Moby Doll, whose 'feminine' name had been given to a male killer whale.
-This time a 'masculine' name had been given to a female whale prior to the Vancouver Aquarium's involvement.
+Weighing approximately 3,000 pounds and "just under 15 feet" long, this was still an immature orca, whose dorsal fin could not indicate sex.
+In Walter's new tank at the Vancouver Aquarium, Vince Penfold reversed the sexing problem he had had with Moby Doll, whose 'feminine' name had been given to a male orca.
+This time a 'masculine' name had been given to a female orca prior to the Vancouver Aquarium's involvement.
 The assistant curator said, "With the clear water it was easy for a biologist to make the distinction."
 This quickly prompted hopes for a pregnancy.
 The name Walter was not considered fitting, and after a contest with over 5,000 entries, the aquarium selected for her the name Skana.

 Immediate stardom

 "Skana brought heady times to Vancouver.
-From the moment she took her first turn in the pool, the young whale was the aquarium’s prime attraction and an invaluable asset to the city’s growing tourist industry.
+From the moment she took her first turn in the pool, the young whale was the aquarium's prime attraction and an invaluable asset to the city's growing tourist industry.
 That first spring, Stanley Park saw traffic like it never had before, with tourists and locals alike packing the aquarium.
 Then came the summer crush.
-In August alone, 119,746 people visited, bringing the year’s total to 527,536—an 80 percent increase over the same period in 1966."
+In August alone, 119,746 people visited, bringing the year's total to 527,536—an 80 percent increase over the same period in 1966."

 Public perceptions

-In these waters at that time, killer whales' generic experience of humans would be to get shot by fishermen, who considered them vermin.
+In these waters at that time, orcas' generic experience of humans would be being shot by fishermen, who considered them vermin.

 Moby Doll was popular locally and abroad.
 According to the obituary in The Times of London, "the widespread publicity – some of it the first positive press ever about killer whales – marked the beginning of an important change in the public attitude toward the species."

 "Moby Doll's time in Vancouver was brief, but he had made his mark...His unplanned capture proved the viability of holding a killer whale in captivity, and it hinted at the potential of live orcas as tourist attractions.
 It also revealed the emotional attachment the species could generate."